BTCPrivateClassic/BTCPrivateClassic/README.md

 connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

-BTCPrivate Classic development is not related to BTCP.
+The development of BTCPrivate Classic is not related to BTCP.
+There has not been any form of communication between BTCP and this project.

 <p align="center">
   <img src="doc/imgs/zcashd_screen1.gif" height="500">